Why’s a Finance Titan Dropping $1 Million on Bronx Elections?

 Ramos said that Jenkins is “a wealthy donor who cares about a better life for our community,” who also supports Ramos’s nonprofit and political efforts because he is a personal friend.

 “I have a background in finance.
-I know a lot of people from Jane Street, JP Morgan Chase, you name it,” Ramos said, explaining that before the 2008 financial crisis, he worked for now-defunct financial services company Wachovia.
+I know a lot of people from Jane Street, JP Morgan Chase, you name it,” Ramos said, explaining that before the 2008 financial crisis, he worked for the now-defunct financial services company Wachovia.

 Asked for further details, Ramos forwarded a news clip about an Oyate Group event meant to boost small businesses in the South Bronx.